ethicalanp/MachineLearning/Readme.md

-This is an introduction and brief about MachineLearning!!
+This is an introduction and brief about MachineLearning and some common ML-Algorithms!!